nep-pack/NonlinearEigenproblems.jl/docs/src/movebc_tutorial.md

 The technique is based on moving the boundary condition at ``L_1`` to ``L_0``.
 This can be done without doing any approximation, if we allow the new artificial boundary condition at ``L_0`` to depend on ``λ``.
-We introduce what is called an *absorbing boundary condition*, also known as a artificial boundary condition.
+We introduce what is called an *absorbing boundary condition*, also known as an artificial boundary condition.